 Tolling is an innovative tool for easing congestion and funding major transportation projects.
-Washington currently has three tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes Pilot Project and the SR 520 Bridge and the I-405 Express Toll Lanes.
+Washington currently has four tolled facilities: the Tacoma Narrows Bridge, SR 167 HOT Lanes, SR 520 Bridge and the I-405 Express Toll Lanes.

 - Toll regulations for all tolled facilities in Washington State

 - WSDOT Tolling Operations: Rules and Regulations

 Tolling started December 29, 2011on the SR 520 Bridge.
 The SR 520 corridor uses all-electronic tolling, meaning that there are no toll booths at all.
 Drivers on SR 520 Bridge cross without stopping to pay, allowing more traffic to flow at normal highway speeds.
-Visit Good To Go for more information electronic tolling.
+Visit Good To Go for more information on electronic tolling.

 This project is part of the Lake Washington Urban Partnership, a collaborative effort between WSDOT, King County, the Puget Sound Regional Council (PSRC), and the Federal Highway Administration (FHWA) to explore innovative ways to help manage congestion on SR 520.
 For more information visit the WSDOT SR 520 Bridge page.

 Construction of new facilities, such as bridges, is typically financed through bonds which must be repaid.
 Historically, tolls have been used in Washington State to pay for 14 bridges constructed with bonds.
-The most recent example of this financing strategy is the new Tacoma Narrows Bridge that opened in July 2007.
+The new Tacoma Narrows Bridge opened in July 2007.